Ryan Higa: Channels

 The nigahiga YouTube channel was created on July 20, 2006, by Higa, Fujiyoshi, Enos, and Nago (known collectively as "The Yabo Crew").
 By December 21, 2010, it had reached 3 million subscribers, the first channel to do so.
-Higa had claimed in the past that his channel name was derived from a combination of "Niga" (にが), which he had claimed means "rant" in Japanese, and his Okinawan last name, "Higa".
+His channel name was derived from a combination of "Niga" and his Okinawan last name, "Higa".
+Higa had claimed that "Niga" comes from Japanese, meaning rant, despite such a word not existing in Japanese.
 However, he later revealed that his channel name was actually derived from a desire to encourage people to pronounce his surname correctly.
 He expressed regret that this may have backfired somewhat, but has refused to change the channel name over the years to avoid the implication that it was ever meant to encourage usage of the term nigga.

 In 2011, he created a second channel, under the name HigaTV, where he posts video blogs and behind the scenes videos.

 In 2012, Higa helped form the YOMYOMF Network, which hosts the online video-making talent competition, Internet Icon, of which he served alongside Christine Lakin and Timothy DeLaGhetto as main judges.

 Boys Generally Asian

 In 2016, Ryan Higa created a K-pop band with David Choi, Philip Wang, Jun Sung Ahn and Justin Chon.
 It was called BgA, standing for Boys Generally Asian, deliberately inspired by the all-female band Girls' Generation.

 Their first song was called "Dong Saya Dae", which currently has over 16 million views on YouTube.
-The song was conceived as a general parody of all K-pop songs and featured joke lyrics, but unexpectedly peaked at no. 2 on the official iTunes K-pop charts.
+The song was conceived as a general parody of all K-pop songs and featured joke lyrics, but it unexpectedly peaked at no. 2 on the official iTunes K-pop charts.
 In 2017, BgA released their second song "Who's It Gonna Be", a more serious song than the first, though with the same basis of being a parody.
-This song went one better than the first, reaching no. 1 on the K-pop charts.
+It reached no. 1 on the K-pop charts.